tastyware/streaq/benchmarks/README.md

 $ taskiq worker --workers ? --max-async-tasks 32 bench_taskiq:broker --max-prefetch 32
 ```

-These benchmarks were run with streaQ v5.0.0 on an M4 Mac Mini.
+These benchmarks were run with streaQ v6.0.0 on an M4 Mac Mini using asyncio + uvloop.
+Trio performance is slightly worse.

 ## Benchmark 1: No-op